-The moment Marvel Comics fans around country have been waiting for is almost here.
-A brand new land built around Marvel’s Avengers franchise, Avengers Campus, opens June 4, 2021 at Disney California Adventure Park in the Disneyland Resort.
+Marvel Comics fans waited a long time to see their favorite characters get a permanent place in the US Disney parks.
+A few years ago, that moment finally arrived!
+A brand new land built around Marvel’s Avengers franchise, Avengers Campus, opened June 4, 2021 at Disney California Adventure Park in the Disneyland Resort.

-I just went into Avengers Campus for a media preview to see the Super Hero attractions, characters, and entertainment as well as to sample a lot of the new food.
-Plus, I investigated all the details so I can bring you the very best tips to make the most of your time in the land and avoid stumbling points that may trip up others.
+I’ve returned to the land many times on normal park days to see all the Super Hero attractions, characters, entertainment, and food.
+Operations within the land have changed multiple times in the last couple of years and new offerings are regularly unveiled.
+I’m always testing out new strategies and investigating all the details to bring you the very best tips to make the most of your time in the land and avoid stumbling points that may trip up others.

 (Trips With Tykes uses affiliate links which means I may earn a small commission if you purchase through links in this post.
 See our full disclosure policy linked in the menu at the bottom of this site.)